The Theory of Producing

 the tube are adapted, so that the water is just about being fully evaporated at the exit of the

 tube.
-This ensures a total very small water and steam volume i.e. content of the pressure vessel.
+This ensures a very small total water and steam volume i.e. a small pressure vessel.

 its nominal steam capacity, it will gives a operation failure due and alarm